MatheusBorgesDev/Timer-2.0/README.md

 # TIMER 2.0

-## An alarm clock that can be timed by the user.
+## An alarm clock that can be programmed by the user, with different ambient sound options.

 > Project built as a challenge to the student during during classes on Explorer trail at Rocketseat educational institution.
 >